Skip to primary navigation Skip to content Skip to footer

 On the way to Folly Island is Bowen’s Island and Bowen’s Island Restaurant, the kind of homey restaurant Charleston is known for.

-Before you leave Charleston, you’ve got to try thefrogmore stew (sometimes referred to as Beaufort Boil or Lowcountry Boil).
+Before you leave Charleston, you’ve got to try the frogmore stew (sometimes referred to as Beaufort Boil or Lowcountry Boil).
 The latter names are probably more appropriate as “frogmore” is somewhat of a misnomer; this stew contains no frogs.
-Instead, it’s comprised of boiled shrimp, sausage corn and potatoes.
+Instead, it’s comprised of boiled shrimp, sausage corn, and potatoes.

-You won’t find too many places with a dress code in Charleston, and the Lowcounty Bistro is no exception.
+You won’t find too many places with a dress code in Charleston, and the Lowcountry Bistro is no exception.
 In fact, causal clothing is the perfect attire in which to enjoy this down-home recipe.

 Stop 5: Planters Inn